Pickzelle/MrKonqi/README.md

 - [axios](https://www.npmjs.com/package/axios) 1.4.0+

 > ⚠ Chalk 5 is ESM and therefore version 4 must be used.\
-⚠ npm's sqlite3 package provdies SQLite3 bindings for Node.js® meaning that sqlite needs to be installed on the system.
+⚠ npm's sqlite3 package requires SQLite to be installed on the system for Node.js® bindings.

 ```bash
 git clone https://github.com/Pickzelle/MrKonqi.git